TRAVEL SECURITY INFORMATION

 The head of the Honduran armed forces has claimed that the most powerful Latin American gangs are expanding their presence in Costa Rica.
 As of June 2018, 26 members of the most violent gang in the world.
 The MS18 have been captured in Costa Rica and deported back to El Salvador by imigration authorities.

 In a recent interview with Costa Rican news outlet Diario Extra, Francisco Álvarez Urbina said that the Honduran military's anti-crime efforts have driven some members of the Barrio 18 and MS 13 gangs into nearby countries like Nicaragua and Costa Rica.

 Before you hire security services or a bodyguard company in Latin America Understand that "Personal Security" is a professional service.
 Follow our instructions to insure you're getting a truly qualified person to protect your life.
 The well being of your family and that of your personnel overseas.
 Read our blog at: www.crfalcongroupinternational.com.blogspot, and for all your up-to-date security, safety and travel information.
 That covers Costa Rica and all foreign Latin American countries that you may visit on your trip www.thesecuritywebsite.com/index.php/costa-rica-security

-On daily reported crime issues and statistics of Costa Rica and in all latin America view the following links http://touristkilled.com/ in Costa Rica view the following newspapaers www.amcostarica.com and look under SUCESOS; www.nacion.com and www.ticotimes.net for all your local and travel crime information www.crhoy.com, www.news.co.cr/crime-safety-costa-rica
+To review daily reported reported crime issues and statistics of Costa Rica and in all latin America view the following links http://touristkilled.com/ in Costa Rica view the following newspapaers www.amcostarica.com and view all the crime statistics under SUCESOS; www.nacion.com and www.ticotimes.net for all your local and travel crime information www.crhoy.com, www.news.co.cr/crime-safety-costa-rica

 Homicides soaring again